zaboople/essay/Software/DependencyInjectionPart1.md

     main(args) -> his() -> hers() -> yours() -> mine(a, b, c)

-The whole reason a, b & c were global is because they likely *need* to be shared - a complete diagram might show dozens more functions using them.
+The reason a, b & c were global is because they likely *need* to be shared - a complete diagram might show dozens more functions using them.
 They are probably going to end up being initialized by `main()`.
 So where is `yours()` supposed to get a/b/c from, before passing it to `mine()`?
 It would be hypocritical to resort to global variables now, so:

     1) main() -> his(a, b, c) -> hers(a, b, c) -> yours(a, b, c) -> mine(a, b, c)